 An ineffective performance management system does not only result in a waste of time and resources, but it also lowers productivity.
-It also dampers the morale of employees and leads to reduced engagement and higher rate in attrition.
+It also dampers the morale of employees and leads to reduced engagement and a higher rate in attrition.

 Kaustubh Sonalkar, the CEO of the Essar Foundation stated that “Organisations will have to move away from ratings, instead of design performance management strategies and align with overall business goals.”

 Companies were in dire need of an effective, comprehensive performance management process that proved beneficial for employees, managers, and organizational development.
 The performance management process thus evolved in these five phases –

 After WD Scott’s documented system failed to make an impact, companies started using the performance appraisal process in the early ’60s.
 Appraisals were then based on the ‘Annual Confidential Reports (ACR’s)’ also known as ‘Employee Service Records’ Employee Service Records’.
 The content in these reports provided information about employee’s performance and maintained with strict confidentiality.